-Years later, as a composer, music producer and recording artist, I have come to feel disillusioned with the music industry as it is.
-Releasing music as physical records and digital downloads no longer feels special nor meaningful since the music publishing landscape is flooded with seemingly millions of new releases every week, thanks to the advances in music production software (everyone with a laptop carries a professional recording studio with them).
+Years later, however, as a composer, music producer and recording artist I have come to feel disillusioned with the music industry as it is.
+Releasing music as physical records and digital streams no longer feels special or meaningful since the music publishing landscape has become flooded with seemingly endless new releases every week, owing to the advances in music production software (everyone with a laptop carries a professional recording studio with them).
 One’s longly crafted labour of love tends to disappear into an “ocean of indifference” the moment it is released, together with millions of other albums; it has no similar cultural importance and resonance as it might have had, say, in the 1960s and 70s when popular music was still young, novel and often charged with ideological undertones, helped by breakthroughs in the recording and sound production technology.
-The music publishing nowadays has become oversaturated (a counter-argument could also be made for why this could be a good thing, but that is a subject of another text), and the music no longer occupies a central nor cohesive narrative in our culture, in my opinion.
+The music publishing nowadays has become oversaturated (a counter-argument could also be made for why this could be a good thing, but this is not the subject of this essay), and the music no longer occupies a central or cohesive narrative in our culture, in my opinion.

 It is against this scenario that I have come to find site-specific artworks, like music created for a specific space and duration, very appealing, exciting and meaningful.
-It is the nature of their exclusivity (inclusive to all who come to visit them), uniqueness and temporality, combined with architecture, environment and social function, that makes them feel special and useful as opposed to the “ocean of indifference” of all those records stacked in record stores or the endless streaming of digital files.
-In site-specific pieces, it is not just one’s artistic work existing and drifting in isolation in an obscure world of internet clouds and distant servers, but the work is rooted in the actual reality and life through the physical space it is exhibited in: the architecture, the environment and the social function of the space all become extension of the work, and the work is woven into the fabric of everyday life; it acquires a practical function.
+It is the nature of their exclusivity (inclusive to all who come to visit them), uniqueness and temporality, combined with architecture, environment and social function, that makes them feel special and useful – compared with the “ocean of indifference” of all those records stacked in record stores or the endless streaming of digital files.
+In site-specific pieces, it is not about one’s artistic work existing and drifting in isolation in an obscure world of internet clouds and distant servers (as one might describe online publishing), but the work is rooted in the actual reality and life through the physical space it is exhibited in: the architecture, the environment and the social function of the space all become extension of the work, and the work is woven into the fabric of everyday life; it acquires a practical function.
 It becomes locally meaningful, instead of globally meaningless.
-And since I always thought I would become an architect or geologist instead of a sound artist – had sound and music not held such a captivating fascination later on – it feels artistically and intellectually rewarding to be able to address the notions of space and the built and natural environment in a piece of music.
+And since I always thought I would become an architect or geologist instead of a sound artist – had sound and music not held such captivating fascination later on – it feels artistically and intellectually rewarding to be able to address the notions of space and the built and natural environment in a piece of music.
 One feels as if designing a new kind of space and its functionality, as well as learning about the surrounding environment, when making a site-specific composition.

-Along with this shift from recorded music toward site-specific music, a different kind of compositional process and representation from that of the recorded music has begun to interest me and become part of my work over the years: generative music.
-I will explain the concept of generative music in another text later on, but in short, it is music that, once set in motion, will go on to create itself over time, evolving from the rules and parameters defined by the composer and/or a system (usually a set of computer algorithms).
+Along with this shift from recorded music toward site-specific compositions, a different kind of compositional process and representation from that of the recorded music has begun to interest me and become part of my work over the years: generative music.
+I have described the concept of generative music in this essay, but in short, it is music that, once set in motion, will go on to create itself over time, evolving from the rules and parameters defined by the composer and/or a system (usually a set of computer algorithms).
 It is in this sense closer to the idea of life and complex systems such as cities and ecosystems than fixed pieces of art like paintings or packaged products like musical records.
 And it is this very idea of lifelikeness that fascinates me most: complexity emerging from simpler elements interacting, structures changing and evolving in self-organizing (often random or probabilistic) fashion, and each occasion unfolding in unique and ephemeral manner.
-Whereas recorded music always plays back exactly the same way on each listen, generative music produces a variation or a completely new version of itself throughout each playback, making it resemble live music where each performance is often more or less unique, varying from one to another.
-And like with the site-specific art, this uniqueness and temporality is what makes generative music acquire a more meaningful and interesting quality to me.
-Like a river, it has a consistent character yet it is always changing: it is in a constant process of becoming, of renewal.
+Whereas recorded music aims to reproduce itself uniformly on each play, generative music produces a variation or a completely new version of itself throughout each playback, making it resemble live music where each performance is often more or less unique, varying from one to another.
+And like with the site-specific art, this uniqueness and temporality is what makes generative music acquire a more meaningful and interesting quality to me, in contrast with the traditional music publishing; like a river, it exhibits a consistent character yet it is always changing – it is in a constant process of renewal, of becoming.

 Cover image: Rachel Mrosek